lemlnn/prism-core/README.md

 [Read the User Guide](./docs/USER_GUIDE.md) -
 [Read the Architecture Map](./docs/ARCHITECTURE_MAP.md)

 A safety-focused file utility
 by Lemuel L.

-PRISM is a Python CLI file organizer designed for repeatable cleanup workflows by focusing on safe organization through preview, undo, JSON run logs, and persistent config profiles.
+PRISM is a Python CLI file organizer designed for repeatable cleanup workflows.
+It focuses on safe organization through dry-run previews, undo support, JSON run logs, persistent config profiles, and installable command-line usage.

 ## What PRISM Does

-PRISM organizes top-level files into category folders based on file extension while giving you tools to inspect and reverse what happened.
+PRISM organizes files into category folders based on file extension while giving you tools to inspect, configure, and reverse what happened.

 Current core capabilities include: